Skip to Content

 Crabapple is a variety of apple that bears copious blooms in early spring and small fruit that attract wildlife all summer.
 The real beauty of this tree is its fruit since the blooms fade in about a week, but the fruits remain on the tree all summer and through most of the fall.
 A constant supply of fruit makes the crabapple a favorite attraction of birds and squirrels.

 Crabapples fit well in most cottage landscape designs.
-Growing 2 or 3 feet (up to a meter) a year if they are given rich soil and summer moisture, they quickly reach their mature height to take their permanent place in the landscape.
+If given rich soil and summer moisture, they grow 2 or 3 feet (up to a meter) a year, quickly reaching their mature height to take their permanent place in the landscape.

 3. Crape myrtle

-If you want a fast-growing tree that provides bold color all summer long, the crape myrtle is an excellent choice.
+The crape myrtle is an excellent choice if you want a fast-growing tree that provides bold color all summer long.
 Well adapted to summer heat, it does just as well under irrigation in the arid Southwestern United States as it does in the steamy Southeast,

-Crape myrtles grow approximately 2 feet (60 cm) a year.
-They come in a variety of colors.
+Crape myrtles grow approximately 2 feet (60 cm) a year and come in a variety of colors.
 The beautiful dark pink Tuskegee variety (see more pink flowering trees) can be framed by the delightfully purple Muskogee crape myrtle of the bold white blooms of the Natchez cultivar.

 Crape myrtles need fertilizer every month during the growing season to ensure lush foliage and abundant flowers.
 Prune during their dormant season to maintain their canopy shape.
 Crape myrtles are winter-hardy in USDA Hardiness Zones 6 through 9.